Coordinated Rural Opportunities Plan (CROP)

 How can I get involved?

-Work is anticipated to start in April 2021 and will carry on through June 2022.
-Continue checking back here for updates on the project and opportunities to contribute to the plan.
-If you know of a local strategy that should be included in the plan, let us know at email@example.com.
+Work is anticipated to start in April 2021 and will carry on through Spring 2023.
+If you know of a local strategy that should be included in the plan, let us know at firstname.lastname@example.org.